gvwilson/sdxpy/src/layout/index.md

    caption="Render blocks by drawing child nodes on top of parent nodes."
 %]

-Our pretended screen is just an array of arrays of characters:
+Our pretended screen is a list of lists of characters, with each inner list representing a row on the screen.
+We use lists for this rather than strings so that we can overwrite characters in place:

 [% inc file="render.py" keep="make_screen" %]